Glory Road (film): Critical response

 Among mainstream critics in the U.S., the film received mixed reviews.
 As of June 2020, the film holds a 55% approval rating on Rotten Tomatoes, based on 152 reviews, with an average score of 5.92/10.
 The consensus states, "As formulaic as sports movies get, this underdog story still triumphs on the strength of its inspiring story."
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, Glory Road received a score of 58 based on 33 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The film won the 2006 ESPY Award for Best Sports Movie.
 Furthermore, in 2006, Glory Road was nominated for the Humanitas Prize.
 In 2007, the film garnered nominations for Best Screenplay, Adapted or Original and Best Original or Adapted Song from the Black Reel Awards.

 Box office

-The film became a box office number-one in the U.S. grossing $16,927,589 on its opening weekend, yet was only released straight to DVD or just shown on TV in some countries that have no connection to college basketball.
-The film grossed a total of $42,938,449 worldwide.
+The film became a box office number-one in the U.S. grossing $16,927,589 on its opening weekend.
+The film grossed a total of $42,938,449 worldwide, almost entirely in the U.S.